 The governor’s office has stated that transit-oriented development should be a top priority:

 More homes near transit means more people can live, work, and shop in our city without needing to use a car as much.
 This means we decrease vehicle miles traveled per capita, which means less tire particulate pollution, less noise pollution, less demand for parking, less wear and tear on our roads, and less traffic violence.
+Residents who live in homes near transit use transit more, which puts less strain on our roads than cars, saving the city money on new road construction, maintenance, and traffic management.

 Rebuttals to arguments against

-I understand that there are those who object to these proposed middle housing policies.
+I understand that there are those who object to these proposed housing policies.
 I find this regrettable and upsetting.
 Their arguments, which go something like this, do not stand up to scrutiny:

 “This will make traffic and parking worse.”